The Simple Economics of Approximately Optimal Auctions: Approximation

-Notice that if these representatives were all colluding together the problem would be identical to our original single-agent unit-demand problem.
-We refer to this environment as the {\em unit-demand environment} and the revenue of the optimal lottery pricing as the {\em optimal unit-demand revenue}.
-The approach of \citet{CHMS10} is to try to mimic the outcome of the optimal auction for the representative environment to obtain an approximately optimal pricing in the unit-demand environment.
-As the optimal auction in the representative environment orders representatives by virtual value, a natural approach to pricing the items in the unit-demand environment is to set a uniform virtual price, i.e., the price for each item has the same virtual value (with respect to the distribution from which the agent's value for that item is drawn).\footnote{As mentioned above, a representative's virtual value is equal to their marginal revenue.
-For clarity of discussion and to disambiguate the marginal revenue of the unit demand agent versus that of her representatives we will refer to the representative marginal revenue as virtual value.} \citet{CHMS10} show that the unit-demand revenue of such a pricing is a 2-approximation to the optimal representative revenue; \citet{CMS-10} show that the optimal unit-demand revenue (e.g., from lottery pricings) is at most twice the optimal representative revenue.
+Notice that if these representatives were all colluding together the problem would be identical to our original single-agent unit-demand problem where the alternatives correspond to the identity of the winning representative.
+We refer to this original environment as the {\em unit-demand environment} and the revenue of the optimal lottery pricing as the {\em optimal unit-demand revenue}. \citet{CHMS10, CMS-10} considered quantifying the performance of optimal unit-demand lottery pricings relative to the optimal representative revenue.
+The approach of \citet{CHMS10} is to set individual prices for each alternative in the unit-demand environment so as to mimic the outcome of the optimal auction for the representative environment.
+As the optimal auction in the representative environment orders representatives by virtual values, a natural approach to pricing the alternatives in the unit-demand environment is to set a uniform virtual price, i.e., the price for each alternative has the same virtual value (with respect to the distribution from which the agent's value for that alternative is drawn).\footnote{As mentioned above, a representative's virtual value is equal to their marginal revenue.
+For clarity of discussion and to disambiguate the marginal revenue of the unit demand agent versus that of his representatives we will refer to a representative's marginal revenue as his virtual value.} The prices in value space are generally distinct when the agent's value distributions for the alternatives are non-identical. \citet{CHMS10} show that the unit-demand revenue of such a pricing is a 2-approximation to the optimal representative revenue; \citet{CMS-10} show that the optimal unit-demand revenue (e.g., from lottery pricings) is at most twice the optimal representative revenue.
 Combining these two results, {\em uniform virtual pricing} is a 4-approximation to the optimal unit-demand revenue.